-For those who don’t know, contextual emails are messages that are personalised to each of your subscribers, whether the level of exclusivity comes down to including their name or goes a tad deeper to only send them emails regarding subject matter that they are specifically interested in.
-Thanks to contextualisation, marketers can ensure subscribers receive the right email at the right time, and this strategy has been proven to increase sales with subscribers actually preferring this approach over other practices.
+For those who don’t know, contextual emails are messages that are personalized to each of your subscribers, whether the level of exclusivity comes down to including their name or goes a tad deeper to only send them emails regarding the subject matter that they are specifically interested in.
+Thanks to contextualization, marketers can ensure subscribers receive the right email at the right time, and this strategy has been proven to increase sales with subscribers actually preferring this approach over other practices.

-Contextualisation wouldn’t be possible without segmentation, and this practice is used to essentially categorise your users neatly in their respective boxes.
-Segmenting your email list can be a daunting process, especially if, like most organisations, the data you are dealing with contains thousands of email addresses.
-As well as enhancing sales, contextual emails have led to a 14% improvement in click-through rates, boosted subsequent conversion by 10% and increased customer engagement by 74%, with just a customised subject line making the email attached 26% more likely to be opened.
+Contextualization wouldn’t be possible without segmentation, and this practice is used to essentially categorize your users neatly in their respective boxes.
+Segmenting your email list can be a daunting process, especially if, like most organizations, the data you are dealing with contains thousands of email addresses.
+As well as enhancing sales, contextual emails have led to a 14% improvement in click-through rates, boosted subsequent conversion by 10% and increased customer engagement by 74%, with just a customized subject line making the email attached 26% more likely to be opened.

 As the statistics above detail, it certainly pays to improve the cross-device compatibility of your email marketing campaign, and just like responsive websites, responsive emails are becoming a must for those looking to make an impact via email.
 There is however a difference between making your emails mobile friendly, as is common practice today, and using responsive email templates.
-The latter ensures your email can be read and is responsive on any device, whilst, as the name suggests, mobile friendly emails are compatible to mobiles only.
+The latter ensures your email can be read and is responsive on any device, whilst, as the name suggests, mobile-friendly emails are compatible to mobiles only.
 Opting for a fully responsive email template will mean you are covered across a range of different devices, with the font type, image size and layout of the email all subject to change depending on the device it is being viewed on.
 The subject line and brevity of the email should also be adapted to aid cross-device compatibility, two factors that we will explore later.
 That is why you cannot ignore cross-device email marketing strategies.

 The Use of Videos and GIFs